s-r-e-e-r-a-j/CharPulse/README.md

   - `reset_counts` – write `1` to reset read, write, and clear counters

 - Supports **poll()** to check if data is available for reading.
-- Supports **IOCTL interface** to get stats, clear the buffer, set maximum buffer size, and check buffer usage.
+- Supports **IOCTL interface** to get stats, clear the buffer, check buffer usage, and set a maximum buffer size without affecting dynamic resizing.
 - Works on most Linux distributions with proper kernel headers.

 ---